HOT NEWS!!!!

 Laura Ferman Farrior

 Laura Ferman Farrior is proud of her grove of Arbequina olive trees next to her beautiful home on Bayshore Blvd. in Tampa, Florida.
-Laura installed the trees, purchased from Sun City Tree Farm (Ruskin, FL) 4 years ago and they have been producing almost every year since.
+Laura installed the trees, purchased from Sun City Tree Farm (Ruskin, FL) and they have been producing almost every year since.
 Laura brines the olives and presents them as much appreciated gifts during the holidays and special occasions.
+James Ferman (pic), Laura’s father, is one of the founders of the Florida Olive Council.

 Mary Tracey